Quansight/.github/CODE_OF_CONDUCT.md

 parties are never part of the review process.

-If you are concerned about submitting a report that will reach any specific individual, please contact one of the Quansight Labs Co-Directors directly.
+If you are concerned about submitting a report that will reach any specific individual, please contact one of the Quansight Co-CEOs directly.

 ### c.
 What to Include in a Report